Heart and Blood Conditions

 - Tiring easily while feeding

-The baby appears blue because there is less oxygen than there should be in the blood in their arteries.
+The baby appears blue because there is not enough oxygen in the blood in their arteries.

 Pulmonary Atresia Diagnosis

-To diagnose this condition, your doctor will examine your child and use a stethoscope to listen to their heart.
+To diagnose this condition after your child is born, the doctor will examine your baby and use a stethoscope to listen to their heart.
 In children with this condition, doctors can often hear a heart murmur — the sound of blood moving in the heart in a way that’s not normal.

 The doctor will ask for details about any symptoms your child has, their health history and your family health history.